vectordotdev/timber-ruby/README.md

 Integrations::Rack::HTTPEvents.collapse_into_single_event = true
 ```

 Feel free to deviate and customize which logs you silence.
-In fact, we recommend the following
+We recommend a slight deviation
-settings for Rails:
+from lograge with the following settings:

 ```ruby
 # config/initializers/timber.rb